Interior Design B.S.

 The interior design program in the Eskenazi School of Art, Architecture + Design program has been continuously accredited by CIDA (the Council for Interior Design Accreditation) since 1992, along with 150 others nationwide and in Canada.

-Prepare graduates to use experience, knowledge, ethics, and design thinking to address problems that require new directions and unknown challenges.
+Prepare graduates to use experience, knowledge, ethics, and design thinking to address problems that require new directions and present unknown challenges.

 We understand interior design as a human-focused, culturally contextualized, and ecologically aware discipline.
 We believe design unites humanity.
 The curriculum emphasizes relationships between aesthetic, behavioral, technological, social, and ecological systems in creation of responsive and responsible interior environments.
 Our interior design program is built on these understandings—and is necessarily interdisciplinary.